BRITISH ELECTRONICS FIT

 First Aid Station - Mounted on starboard side of fuselage just aft of former 35.

 The interphone amplifier is shown as RCAF part number 110U/36 on the navigators station drawing and that's where the unit was mounted.
 The real part designator is 3611B from the Block Schematic drawing.
+It is a two-stage, high gain amplifier which provides inter phone facilities for all crew members.
+It also supports the use of carbon or dynamic microphones.
+Output power is 3 watts.
+Looking for a photo of the 3611B.

 |ML-22 station box (Image courtesy WorthPoint.com)|